|

 kings who had been in league with Seleucus against him divided his territory

-other leg of Alexander’s expansion of the Babylonian Empire, begin in 305
+other leg of Alexander’s expansion of the Babylonian Empire, begins in 305

 BCE when Ptolemy I Soter declared himself Pharaoh of Egypt … following